 HELP US INVESTIGATE

-We want to look at hospitals across Ireland to see how much they charge for parking and what systems they have in place to assist patients, especially those with chronic illnesses.
+We want to look at hospitals across Ireland to see how much they charge for parking and what systems are in place to assist patients, especially those with chronic illnesses.

 We will look at the most expensive and the cheapest places to park and examine how the burden of parking charges could be spread more evenly.